The benchmark grading every text-to-SQL model has wrong answers in its key

 The method (no AI, no labeling)

 sqlsure validates SQL against declared facts — what one row means, which joins multiply rows, what's safe to sum.
-Benchmarks conveniently ship those facts: every BIRD and Spider database publishes its primary and foreign keys.
-So the audit is mechanical:
+Benchmarks conveniently publish those facts: every BIRD and Spider database ships its primary and foreign keys.
+So the audit is mechanical: build the rulebook from each database's own declarations, parse all 2,568 gold queries (1,034 Spider dev + 1,534 BIRD dev), flag joins that contradict the declared facts, review every flag by hand — and, for BIRD, by executing the shipped databases.

 Spider devBIRD dev